lunayuehuang/MSE544_ImageSegmentation/README.md

 - **Validation selection**: defect-focused IoU

 ### Cell 13 — Print labeled MoS2 image IDs

+Prints the IDs of every image in `./mos2/` that has a paired `.json` annotation.
+Use this list to confirm which raw images are actually contributing to training, and which still need labeling (or could be brought in from `mos2_additional_training_labels`).

 ```python
 # Print which source images have LabelMe JSON annotations